 If you’ve owned an iPhone for any amount of time, you probably know what it feels like to run out of storage space on your device.
-Well, nearly the entire population of iPhone users has encountered this challenge and quite truthfully, it is utterly frustrating.
-That annoying pop-up reminding you that you are running low on space.
-When you are about to try out this new amazing app, but you can’t.
-The simple problem of low storage space makes you want want to rant and curse, because you don’t know where to even start!
+Well, nearly the entire population of iPhone users have encountered this challenge and quite truthfully, it is utterly frustrating.
+That annoying pop-up reminding you that you are running low on space drives everyone crazy.
+When you are about to try out this new amazing app, but you're forced to either not download it or delete a different app.
+The simple problem of low storage space makes you want want to rant and curse because you don’t know where to even start!
 Fortunately, it doesn’t take much to release some of the room that your phone has been gobbling up.
-Here are some of the easy hacks to get to it.
+Here are some of the easy hacks to get back on track.

 5. Clear out your Safari cache

 Every time you visit a web page or view an image using your phone’s Safari web browser, the data ends up in a ‘cache’ that takes up a lot of space.
-To clear out some space, you can clear your browsing history and website data by: Settings > Safari > Clear history & website data If you like the convebience of having frequently visited sites, you can keep your browsing data and wipe everything else by: Advanced > Website data > Clear all website data.
+To clear out some space, you can clear your browsing history and website data by going to: Settings > Safari > Clear History & Website Data.
+If you like the convenience of having frequently visited sites, you can keep your browsing data and wipe everything else by: Advanced > Website data > Clear all website data.

 6. Delete unwanted songs.